Table of contents

 Use this checklist before signing a retainer.

-If you are an SDF or expect to become one, ask:
+If you are or may become a Significant Data Fiduciary, ask:

 • Who is the named individual?